-Using the Socio-Ecological Model, the initiative seeks partnerships with schools, elected officials, community members, faith-based organizations and community stakeholders to deliver evidence-based interventions to influence the complex determinants of health.
-By partnering with local communities, Healthy Communities aims to continuously improve both the physical and social environments that influence our health.
+Using the Socio-Ecological Model, our initiative seeks partnerships with schools, elected officials, community members, faith-based organizations and other community stakeholders to deliver evidence-based interventions to influence the complex determinants of health.
+By partnering with local communities, we aim to continuously improve both the physical and social environments that influence our health.

 Step 1: Get to know your community by assessing its needs.
 What resources are already available?
 Which parts of the community are underserved?

-Step 2: Host a community forum to help guide your efforts.
-Give your community a voice by gathering input from community members.
+Step 2: Host a community forum to guide your efforts.
+Give your community a voice by gathering input from the public.

 Step 3: Form a Healthy Communities coalition.
 If there is already an existing coalition, join the effort to improve the health of your community.